Ta7a21/SW_for_HW_Interfacing/README.md

 ## Task 3
 Add a GPIO_ReadPin function to the GPIO driver.
 Use the complete driver to perform the same actions of HW Task 2.

+## Task 4
+Increment and decrement the value of a 7-segment using two interrupts.